-- 9.4.5.5 Any employee may appeal to the Joint Benefits Review Subcommittee of the Joint Standing Committee about any aspect of the Flexible Benefits Plan, including eligibility for coverage, eligibility of particular expenses for reimbursement, and the amount of premium prepayment required.
-The committee may recommend any action that it feels is appropriate in the circumstances. - 9.4.5.6 The Joint Benefits Review Subcommittee of the Joint Standing Committee shall annually review the service levels received by employees under this plan.
-Where satisfaction levels drop below an acceptable level the College shall take corrective action to bring the service levels up to an acceptable level.
+9.4.5.3 The Joint Benefits Review Subcommittee of the Joint Standing Committee shall annually review the service levels received by employees under this plan.
+Where satisfaction levels drop below an acceptable level the University shall take corrective action to bring the service levels up to an acceptable level.
 The Joint Benefits Review Subcommittee of the Joint Standing Committee shall establish acceptable service levels and decide the appropriate means for measuring these levels.